tom-seddon/b2/etc/b2_tests/README.md

 * commands supported so far:

 * `*SPOOL` - test output is whatever gets spooled

+And in the future:

 * `*SAVE` - test output is whatever was saved

-More options to follow, and hand-coded special cases are also always an option.
+And more to follow, perhaps?
+Hand-coded special cases are also always an option.

 # Volume layout